JJFourie/ESP32Cam-MQTT-SPIFFS-PIR/README.md

 - Runs a local webserver to allow realtime video streaming using e.g. MotionEye or Home Assistant (or just a browser).
 - Camera settings can be maintained using MQTT.
 Camera settings are stored in a SPIFFS file, and are used to initialize the camera after startup.
 - App configuration is maintained using MQTT.
 Configuration settings are stored in a SPIFFS file in JSON 6 format, and are loaded on startup.
-- The board status, including WiFi strength, SoC core temperature, time since last restart, etc. is published using MQTT.
+- The board status, including WiFi strength, SoC Core temperature, time since last restart, etc. is published using MQTT.

 ## Wiring
 **Remarks**: